-Alpha Kappa Delta (AKD) is sociology’s international honor society.
+Alpha Kappa Delta (AKD) is the international honor society for the field of Sociology.
 Founded in 1920, the organization’s purpose is to publicly acknowledge, honor, and encourage excellence in the study of sociology.
 By promoting academic research, social, and intellectual activities that will ultimately benefit society, AKD supports students through a far-reaching social network.

 To be eligible, students must:

 - Be a junior or senior in good standing

 - Have completed a minimum of four regular sociology courses at Valpo